 Focusing on cleaner lines, the new logo is a fresh take on a symbol that represents the organization's origins and legacy.
 With a fresh, modern look. the new logo remains identifiable by those who've been involved in the organization for almost two decades.

 The tension of the reins reinforces the action of reining in the rare disease.

 "Rein in Sarcoma should convey hope, reliability and authenticity within the community"

-"In 2025, Rein in Sarcoma would be regarded as one of the most important organizations dedicated to sarcoma research support and education in the US."
+"In 2025, Rein in Sarcoma would be regarded as one of the most important organizations dedicated to sarcoma research and education in the US."

-The name update was a very important part of the process.
+Formerly Karen Wyckoff Rein in Sarcoma Foundation, the name update was a very important part of the process.
 Rein in Sarcoma is a more memorable name that resonates with today's social media dynamic.